 Either party may appeal the investigative team's decision regarding finding and/or recommended sanctions.
 The written appeal should be submitted to the Title IX/504 Coordinator within five (5) business days following the receipt date of the investigation report and finding letter.
-The non-appealing party will receive notice of the appeal from the Title IX/504 Coordinator or Assistant Vice President of Human Resources and will have five (5) business days to submit a written response to the appeal to the Title IX/504 Coordinator or Assistant Vice President of Human Resources and will be exchanged accordingly.
+The non-appealing party will receive notice of the appeal from the Title IX/504 Coordinator or Assistant Vice President of Human Resources and will have five (5) business days to submit a written response to the appeal to the Title IX/504 Coordinator or Assistant Vice President of Human Resources.
+Where each party appeals, these appeal requests and responses will be exchanged accordingly.
 The parties will be notified in writing with the names of the individuals on the appeal committee and will have an opportunity to request substitutions for any individuals who pose a conflict of interest.
-In cases where the Title IX/504 Coordinator or Assistant Vice President of Human Resources has a conflict of interest with the appeal, a Deputy Title IX Coordinator will assume responsibility for the appeal.
+In cases where the Title IX/504 Coordinator or Assistant Vice President of

+Human Resources has a conflict of interest with the appeal, a Deputy Title IX Coordinator will assume responsibility for the appeal.